wultra/mtoken-sdk-android/docs/Using-Operations-Service.md

 - `appContext` - application context
 - `baseURL` - address, where your operations server can be reached
-- `strategy` - strategy used when validating HTTPS requests.
-Following strategies can be used:
+- `strategy` - a strategy used when validating HTTPS requests.
+The following strategies can be used:
     - `SSLValidationStrategy.default`
     - `SSLValidationStrategy.noValidation`
     - `SSLValidationStrategy.sslPinning`